rpidanny/Nietzsche/README.md

 `serverless invoke stepf --name tweetQuoteStateMachine`

+## Contribute

+Help make this app better and future proof.

+* Clone the code
+* Install the dependencies with `npm install`
+* Create a feature branch `git checkout -b new_feature`
+* Lint with standard `npm run lint`

+## License

+This software is released under the MIT license.
+See [the license file](LICENSE) for more details.

 *"Morality is just a fiction used by the herd of inferior human beings to hold back the few superior men." - **Friedrich Nietzsche***